-These are unprecedented times and the business dynamics for Kansas manufacturers and all business are in unchartered waters.
+These are still unprecedented times and the business dynamics for Kansas manufacturers and all business are still in unchartered waters.
 There are manufacturers who have been negatively impacted by COVID-19 and others who have had difficulty keeping up with new demand.
+Recent challenges with raw material prices and availability, as well as labor shortages have accentuated the taxing situation.

-Manufacturers must shift from reactive to proactive, determine what will change only temporarily and what will change permanently, and learn to make good decisions without full information in rapidly changing economic conditions.
+Manufacturers must continue to shift from reactive to proactive, determine what will change only temporarily and what will change permanently, and learn to make good decisions without full information in rapidly changing economic conditions.